How MARCUS Reviews Sources

 During streaming, the frontend shows status messages while the backend moves through steps such as:

-- query analysis
+- question analysis

 - search preparation